aryanrada/Billing-System/README.md

 # Billing-Management-System
- This is a standalone project made in Python
+ This is a standalone project made in Python including Email feature.

 # Installation
 1. Clone the repository<br/>